NexGenCloud/hyperstack-sdk-javascript/docs/FloatingIpApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**attachPublicIpToVirtualMachine**](FloatingIpApi.md#attachPublicIpToVirtualMachine) | **POST** /core/virtual-machines/{id}/attach-floatingip | Attach public IP to virtual machine
+[**attachPublicIPToVirtualMachine**](FloatingIpApi.md#attachPublicIPToVirtualMachine) | **POST** /core/virtual-machines/{vm_id}/attach-floatingip | Attach public IP to virtual machine
-[**detachPublicIpFromVirtualMachine**](FloatingIpApi.md#detachPublicIpFromVirtualMachine) | **POST** /core/virtual-machines/{id}/detach-floatingip | Detach public IP from virtual machine
+[**detachPublicIPFromVirtualMachine**](FloatingIpApi.md#detachPublicIPFromVirtualMachine) | **POST** /core/virtual-machines/{vm_id}/detach-floatingip | Detach public IP from virtual machine

-## attachPublicIpToVirtualMachine
+## attachPublicIPToVirtualMachine

-> ResponseModel attachPublicIpToVirtualMachine(id)
+> ResponseModel attachPublicIPToVirtualMachine(vmId)

 Attach public IP to virtual machine

 Initiates the creation of a public IP address and attaches it to an existing virtual machine, making it accessible through the internet.
 Include the virtual machine ID in the path to attach a public IP to the specified VM.
-For more information on public IP addresses, [**click here**](https://infrahub-doc.nexgencloud.com/docs/virtual-machines/public-ip).
+For more information on public IP addresses, [**click here**](https://docs.hyperstack.cloud/docs/api-reference/core-resources/virtual-machines/floating-ip/attach-floating-ip/).

 ### Example